pratapstat/tute/NCBI/NCBI_data_upload.md

 7. If your data samples are less than 1000, but if you have two types of data such as Illumina and Nanopore for n=600 samples, then it is better to split into two SRA_meta_acc files since NCBI does not allow meta_data more than 1000 records.
 Because here 600\*2 becomes 1200 records.
 8. aspera command line seems a bit confusing to use, ftp seems to be straightforward.
 Just need to get username password from SRA submission
+9. Advantage with ftp is: Even if sometimes the internet connection drops, we can resume from where transfer stopped